 Address: Hollywood Boulevard, Vine St, LA, CA 90028, United States

-When going on a California vacation, visiting the Hollywood Walk of Fame is like a rite of passage for every tourist.
-It’s also one of the best free activities to do in California, so you cannot miss it!
+On a California vacation, visiting the Hollywood Walk of Fame is like a rite of passage for every tourist.
+It’s also a great free attraction in California, so you cannot miss it!
 Thus, include this in your itinerary on your first days in the state.

-Take a walk, or better yet, a picture, down this well-known stretch and spot your favorite artists!
-Some of the legends you’ll catch here are the late King of Pop–Michael Jackson, Jennifer Aniston, Marilyn Monroe, Lady Gaga, Walt Disney, Ozzy Osbourne, Bruce Lee, Britney Spears, Snoop Dogg, and over 2,500 more!
+Take a walk or a picture down this well-known stretch and spot your favorite artists!
+Some legends you’ll catch here are the late King of Pop–Michael Jackson, Jennifer Aniston, Marilyn Monroe, Lady Gaga, Walt Disney, Ozzy Osbourne, Bruce Lee, Britney Spears, Snoop Dogg, and over 2,500 more!

 See Related: Most Exotic Places in California to Visit